jpreecedev/developerhandbook/src/pages/get-your-clients-to-pay-their-invoices/index.md

 ![Invoice your clients](invoices.png)

-## Typical Reasons for Non-Payment
+## Typical reasons for non-payment

 Once you contact your client, you need to establish why payment has not been made.
 Some common reasons include;